Finally, A Quick Guide To Investment Property Mortgages

 Let me tell you, it's a real adventure.

-Your local Canadian bank branch usually doesn't have a clue and ends up scaring you off from doing any residential real estate investing all together.
+Your local Canadian bank branch usually doesn't have a clue and ends up scaring you off from doing any residential real estate investing altogether.

 There are some excellent people in bank branches, you just need to find them.